 A cloudburst is a localized weather phenomenon characterized by extreme amounts of precipitation over a short period of time within a small geographical area.
 A cloudburst is sometimes accompanied by hail and thunderstorms which are capable of creating disastrous flood conditions.
 Meteorologists state that rainfall from cloudbursts is usually showered with a fall rate greater than or equal to 4.9 inches per hour.

-Also See : Top 10 richest Blogger in india
+Also See: Top 10 richest Bloggers in India

-It was estimated in 2012 when the plan was developed that the constructions costs are likely be around 3.8 billion Danish Krones by 2033.For Uttarakhand where even the sewage runs down the mountainside, setting up a system to remove water safely would require much more money and effort.
+It was estimated in 2012 when the plan was developed that the construction costs are likely to be around 3.8 billion Danish Krones by 2033.For Uttarakhand where even the sewage runs down the mountainside, setting up a system to remove water safely would require much more money and effort.

 Characteristics and Effects of Cloudbursts

-Rains are the blessings to all the living beings on the Earth because it is responsible for depositing most of the fresh water on the Earth and also provides suitable conditions for many types of ecosystems, as well as water for hydroelectric power plants and crop irrigation.
-Cloudburst is an extreme amount of precipitation in a short period of time to a small geographical area.
-Here, we are giving detailed explanation on cloudburst, how such cloud formed and what causes the clouds to burst and release all the water at once for general awareness.
+Rains are blessings to all living beings on the Earth because it is responsible for depositing most of the fresh water on the Earth and also provide suitable conditions for many types of ecosystems, as well as water for hydroelectric power plants and crop irrigation.
+Cloudburst is an extreme amount of precipitation in a short period of time in a small geographical area.
+Here, we are giving a detailed explanation of cloudburst, how much cloud form and what causes the clouds to burst and release all the water at once for general awareness.